 Overview of Facet Wealth

-Facet Wealth was established in 2016.
-The company is privately owned by its three founders — Brent Weiss, who currently serves as the company’s chief evangelist, responsible for guiding their vision and ensuring consistent brand messaging; Patrick McKenna, who serves as executive chairman; and Anders Jones, who is the CEO.
+Facet Wealth was established in 2016 as a robo-advisor that also offers a human touch.
+The company has three co-founders: Brent Weiss, who currently serves as the company’s chief evangelist, responsible for guiding the firm’s vision and ensuring consistent brand messaging; Patrick McKenna, who serves as executive chairman; and Anders Jones, who is the CEO.
+Jones and McKenna each own more than 10% of the firm, and the global equity firm Warburg Pincus owns over 25% through two investment funds.

-Facet Wealth currently employs 154 people — about one-third of them perform investment advisory functions, while two employees are licensed agents of an insurance company or agency.
+Facet Wealth currently employs approximately 200 people, and close to 80 of them perform investment advisory functions.
 The firm has one office located in Baltimore, but its advisors provide services virtually to clients across the country.

 What types of clients does Facet Wealth serve?